 Every three years, when the yield of nuts peaked, huge numbers of indigenous people would gather to celebrate the harvest and feast on the nuts.
 On at least some occasions, thousands of people would travel as far as hundreds of kilometres to reach the celebration.
 The event was traditionally held in the Bunya Mountains of Queensland.
-The people collected nuts and either cooked them right away or stored them underground to improve their flavor.
+The local people collected the nuts and either cooked them right away or stored them underground to improve their flavor.

-The gathering was also used for socialization between different groups and for important events, such as trading and the arrangement of marriages, and the settlement of disputes.
+The gathering was also used for socialization between different groups and for important events, such as trading, the arrangement of marriages, and the settlement of disputes.
 Tribal differences were temporarily set aside during the celebration.
 According to the Queensland Museum, the last of the traditional Bunya Gatherings is thought to have been held in 1902.

 In recent years, a festival known as Bunya Dreaming has been held in Australia.
 This event began in 2007.
 It's a celebration of all things bunya and is held in memory of the older festivals.
 Many different foods made from bunya seeds are on display.
 The festival also includes cone gathering activities, husking competitions, weight-guessing events, music performances, story telling events, and displays of art made from cones.

-The last Bunya Dreaming festival was held in January, 2015.
+A Bunya Dreaming festival was held in January, 2015.
 According to the event's Facebook page, the nut crop wasn't very good in 2016, so no festival was held in that year.
 The festival was also absent in 2017.
 The 2018, 2019, and 2020 events were held, however.
 Although the 2021 event was cancelled, the tradition of holding a festival when the nut crop is good appears to be alive and well.

-The bunya pine grows slowly and lives for a long time—perhaps for five hundred years or more.
+The bunya pine grows slowly and lives for a long time—perhaps for six hundred years or more.
 There is a lot that is still unknown about the plant.
 It's not a threatened species at the moment, though as explained below a problem that might become serious has developed.
 The National Arboretum Canberra says the "active conservation" of the tree is important because of its value to indigenous people and the problems that may develop due to climate change.

-The bunya pine is an interesting tree to grow as an ornamental plant and as a source of food, though I've never done this myself.
+The bunya pine can be an interesting tree to grow as an ornamental plant and as a source of food, though I've never done this myself.
 The tree grows slowly, so it's sometimes used as an indoor plant.
 It eventually needs to be planted outdoors, however.

 Since germination can take so long, some people prefer to buy a bunya pine as a seedling rather than as a seed.
 There is a special joy in seeing a seed germinate, but this joy may be postponed for a long time when someone plants a bunya pine seed.